VERONICA'S DOG TRAINING

 Board-and-Train

-The board-and-train program takes place in my home.
 Similar to boarding, dogs live with my family and my personal dog and are in a home environment, not a boarding kennel.
 This comprehensive program includes daily training and detailed updates, training field trips, outings, play, hikes, and whatever care your dog needs.
 You are able to spend time with your dog during this program.
+I take on one board-and-train dog at a time, though sometimes two dogs will overlap during their respective first and last weeks in the program.

-Go-home lessons are required and write-ups are included so you can learn how to maintain training once your dog goes home.
-Necessary training tools and lifelong support are included in the cost of the program.
+Training that can't be maintained by you once your dog goes home is a waste of time and money.
+Go-home lessons are required and write-ups are included so you can learn how to implement everything I've taught your dog.
+Training tools and lifelong support are included in the cost of the program.

 This is not cookie-cutter training; I will structure training based on your goals, but if you are just looking for a well-rounded dog with real-world skills, some things we can work on are: